ese-detkin-lab/ese5190-2022-lab2b-esp/lab/03_sequencer/README.md

 ### Workflow
 1. We checked the output in minicom to see the data successfully come out of registers

-2. We created a python script using PySerial library to build our "python minicom"
+2. We created a python script using PySerial library to build our "python minicom".
+Firstly it will ask user if he wants to record(1), replay(2), or quit(0), then it will start the function accordingly.

 3. We adjusted the format of printf in C code, made it print in format: timestamp, 0 or 1